-Family Christmas Pictures can mean coordinating family Christmas outfits or getting creative on Christmas Card Photo Ideas!
-All of this plus more in this article!
+A Family Christmas Photoshoot can mean coordinating outfits or getting creative on Christmas Card Photo Ideas!
+Learn all of this plus more!

 Hi everyone!
 Hannah Harrison here, owner and operator of Hannah Harrison Photography in Lenoir, NC.
 I’m a Christian, wife (hubby is a firefighter so we have crazy schedules, but fire wife life is awesome) , and mom to an adorable three year old.
 Life around my house is a little bit crazy most days, but we wouldn’t have it any other way.
 I’ve always loved photography and I was fortunate enough to make it into a part time career a few years ago.
 I was lucky to have a friend mentor me and helped me form my art into what it is today.

-I offer themed mini sessions a few times throughout the year, with my most popular being Christmas shoots.
-I have moms ask me quite often about What to Wear for family sessions when it comes to these shoots, so I’d like to give you all a few tips and tricks to get the most out of your sessions.
+I offer christmas photoshoot sessions and I have moms ask me quite often about What to Wear for family sessions when it comes to these shoots, so I’d like to give you all a few tips and tricks to get the most out of your sessions.

 ● Know what your photographers set up looks like.
 This is the best place to start that way you can get your own idea of what outfits and colors you want to go with.
 We, as photographers, are always open to helping clients with outfit choices, but you are ultimately the one who knows what is in your closet.
 Who knows the photographer could have an adorable bed in a Christmas tree farm and family Christmas pajamas might just be the perfect outifts!